Perinatal Mental Health: Expert Guide for New Moms by Sowania Germain

 2. Build a Support System

 Having a strong support system is essential during the perinatal period.
-Whether it’s your partner, family, friends, or a support group, reaching out to others for help and reassurance can ease the emotional load.
+Whether it’s your partner, family, friends, or a postpartum support group, reaching out for connection and reassurance can ease the emotional load.

 “Let others know how you’re feeling, and don’t be afraid to ask for help with daily tasks or childcare,” says Sowania Germain.
 “Support is key, and it can make a world of difference in your mental health.”